 One thing that makes ESPEasy so practical and universal is the ability to read and control various sensors and actuators via commands.
-Especially in combination with appropriate rules, this results in a tremendous number of possibilities.
+This opens up an incredible number of possibilities, especially in combination with appropriate rules.

 These are described in the following article.